Pseudopodia: Via extracellular cue

 To move towards a target, the cell uses chemotaxis.
 It senses extracellular signalling molecules, chemoattractants (e.g. cAMP for Dictyostelium cells), to extend pseudopodia at the membrane area facing the source of these molecules.

-The chemoattractants bind to G protein-coupled receptors, which activate GTPases of the Rho family (e.g. Cdc42, Rac) via G-proteins.
+The chemoattractants bind to G protein-coupled receptors, which activate GTPases of the Rho family (e.g. Cdc42, Rac) via G proteins.

 Rho GTPases are able to activate WASp which in turn activate Arp2/3 complex which serve as nucleation sites for actin polymerization.
 The actin polymers then push the membrane as they grow, forming the pseudopod.
 The pseudopodium can then adhere to a surface via its adhesion proteins (e.g. integrins), and then pull the cell's body forward via contraction of an actin-myosin complex in the pseudopod.
-This type of locomotion is called Amoeboid movement.
+This type of locomotion is called amoeboid movement.

 Rho GTPases can also activate phosphatidylinositol 3-kinase (PI3K) which recruit PIP3 to the membrane at the leading edge and detach the PIP3-degrading enzyme PTEN from the same area of the membrane.
 PIP3 then activate GTPases back via GEF stimulation.
 This serves as a feedback loop to amplify and maintain the presence of local GTPase at the leading edge.

-Otherwise, pseudopodia can't grow on other sides of the membrane than the leading edge because myosin filaments prevent them to extend.
+Otherwise, pseudopodia cannot grow on other sides of the membrane than the leading edge because myosin filaments prevent them to extend.
 These myosin filaments are induced by cyclic GMP in D. discoideum or Rho kinase in neutrophils for example.

 Different physical parameters were shown to regulate the length and time-scale of pseudopodia formation.
 For example, an increase in membrane tension inhibits actin assembly and protrusion formation.
 It was demonstrated that the lowered negative surface charge on the inner surface of the plasma membrane generates protrusions via activation of the Ras-PI3K/AKT/mTOR signalling pathway.